Loring, Montana

 Loring is an unincorporated community in Phillips County, Montana, United States.
 Loring is located on U.S. Route 191, 38 mi north of Malta and 15 miles south of the Canadian border.
-Loring has a post office serving ZIP code 59537, a bar and grill, a vehicle repair shop, a church and homes.
+Loring has a post office serving ZIP code 59537.

 Loring began as a stop on the Great Northern Railway’s branch line between Saco and Hogeland.
 The post office opened in 1929.

 Climate

 According to the Köppen Climate Classification system, Loring has a semi-arid climate, abbreviated "BSk" on climate maps.